zbengt/zbengt.github.io/_posts/2021-11-16-Aquatic-Remote-Sensing-ORCAA.md

 tags: RemoteSensing
 ---

-*TLDR Notice: Start at the Products and Interface section if you aren't interest in background*

 ### Using the Google Earth Engine platform to load, process, analyze, and visualize remote sensing data

+*TL;DR Notice: Start at the _"Products and Interface"_ section if you aren't interest in background*

 Prior to joining the Roberts Lab this Fall, I worked for NASA Earth Applied Sciences’ [DEVELOP]( https://develop.larc.nasa.gov/) and [ARSET]( https://appliedsciences.nasa.gov/what-we-do/capacity-building/arset) programs.
 During this time, I became familiar a variety of environmental remote sensing techniques and platforms.
 One of the easiest ways to work with remote sensing data is Google Earth Engine (GEE).
 GEE is a cloud-based raster computing platforms that uses a JavaScript API to manipulate remote sensing data.
 A variety of satellite images and data products are hosted through GEE (including Landsat and Sentinel imagery).
 This negates data storage issues and local machine computing limits.
 If you would like to learn more about GEE in general, please refer to [this training]( https://appliedsciences.nasa.gov/join-mission/training/english/arset-using-google-earth-engine-land-monitoring-applications) I gave in June.